 What do you hope to accomplish by having that conversation?

-What do you hope to accomplish by doing that?

 What's the first step?

 What's important about that?

 What's the ideal outcome?

 What are you going to do?

 What's working for you?

 What decision would you make from a place of abundance?

 What other choices do you have?

 What do you really, really want?

 What if there were no limits?

 What is left to do to have this be complete?